 (Or if you are more of a do-it-yourself kind of gal, you can check out my DIY Streamlining Resources!)

 You May Also Enjoy…

-If you want to add an entire minimalist cleaning routine, to your daily schedule, check out My Simple Weekly Cleaning Schedule.
+If you want to add a minimalist cleaning routine to your daily schedule, check out My Simple Weekly Cleaning Schedule.

-Check out How to Create a Morning Routine to get your days started right…even if you aren’t a morning person!
+Check out How to Create a Morning Routine to start your day right…even if you aren’t a morning person!

-And head over to How to Create a Bedtime Routine and Get Your Kids to Bed On Time if no matter what you try your kids don’t get to bed on time!
+And head over to How to Create a Bedtime Routine and Get Your Kids to Bed On Time if you need some predictability in your evenings!